 FAA 107 UAG/RPC Remote Pilot Exam Certification Preparation Study Guide

 (% of quiz marks)

-As a Certified Part §107 drone pilot, I teach in terms YOU can understand and relate to.
+As a Certified Part §107 drone pilot myself, I teach in terms YOU can understand and relate to.
 I teach understanding, because understanding is the key to knowledge, and knowledge is the foundation of safety.
 When you see some material summarized, restated or repeated, that is the reason.

 I’m certified as a Public Safety instructor by the Florida Department of Law Enforcement and I passed the FAA’s Fundamentals of Instruction as well.
 I also passed the student pilot Ground School exam.